hd23408/nist-schemagen/README.md

 `python main.py /path/to/input.csv`

-3. After the tool has processed your input CSV file, two files will be written out directly in the root directory:
+3. After the tool has processed your input CSV file, two files will be written out to the current working directory:
 	* `parameters.json`
 	* `column_datatypes.json`